 Nonresidents Beware: Oregon's and Washington's Fractional Formula and Apportionment Rules Apply to In-State Property

-Regardless of pending federal legislation to extend the increased federal estate tax exclusion, individuals with property within Oregon and Washington will continue to have state estate tax considerations.
-Currently, Oregon taxes estates that are valued at $1 million or greater, and Washington taxes estates that are valued at $2.193 million or greater, with each state implementing its own progressive tax rates for estates above those exempted amounts below.
+At $15. million for 2026, the federal estate tax exclusion is the largest it has ever been.
+However, individuals with property within Oregon and Washington may continue to have state estate tax considerations.
+Currently, Oregon taxes estates that are valued at $1 million or greater, and Washington taxes estates that are currently valued at $3,076,000 or greater,[1] with each state implementing its own progressive tax rates for estates above those exempted amounts below.

 Oregon |